Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/environment.rst

 - ``browser.zoom.full`` (deprecated): True if zoom is enabled for both text and images, that is if "Zoom Text Only" is not enabled.
 Defaults to true.
 This preference was collected in Firefox 50 to 52 (`Bug 979323 <https://bugzilla.mozilla.org/show_bug.cgi?id=979323>`_).

+- ``security.sandbox.content.level``: The meanings of the values are OS dependent.
+Details of the meanings can be found in the `Firefox prefs file <https://hg.mozilla.org/mozilla-central/file/tip/browser/app/profile/firefox.js>`_.

 attribution
 ~~~~~~~~~~~